 Beyond these temporary changes, employers must continue to meet their duties under the Right to Work regime.

-- Step 3 – Retain: Retain copies and record the date of the check.
-Depending on the individual’s immigration status at the time of the check, there will be different demands on the type of documents to tbe checked and retained.
+Depending on the individual’s immigration status at the time of the check, there will be different requirements on the type of documents to be checked and retained.

 List A – British Citizens

 - For employees who are UK passport holders, you must copy and retain the details page of their passport as proof of lawful right to work in the UK.
 A copy of the passport cover is no longer required.

 - If a passport is not available, you must request, copy and retain their National Insurance number and name (e.g P45, P60, NI card or letter from a government agency or previous employers) and either full birth certificate or adoption certificate, or certificate or registration or naturalisation as a British citizen

 What if the UK passport has expired and no replacement is available?
 You can still accept it as a valid right to work provided that the photo on the passport is not too dated and you are satisfied it resembles the person in front of you.